michaelanbrown/daily-tracker/README.md

 ## Throughout the day you are able to edit the serving amounts and delete any foods that were mistakenly added!
 #### Here's how!
+1. Within the today page click the plus sign "+" that is next to the food you wish to edit or delete